HanaFEKI/Histopathology_foundation_models/Learning Techniques/Self-Supervised Learning/README.md

 🔍 The detailed techniques are explored in the respective folders of this repository:

-- `contrastive/` – Contrastive Learning methods like SimCLR, MoCo, CLIP
+- `Contrastive Learning/` – Contrastive Learning methods like SimCLR, MoCo, CLIP
-- `masked_modeling/` – Masked modeling methods like MAE, BEiT
+- `Masked Modeling/` – Masked modeling methods like MAE, BEiT
-- `self_distillation/` – Self-Distillation methods like DINO, BYOL
+- `Self-Distillation/` – Self-Distillation methods like DINO, BYOL

----

 ### 1. 🔄 Contrastive Learning